SS Caracas: History

 Red D Line had operated a line of sailing vessels to Venezuela since 1839, which continued for almost 40 years.
-In the summer of 1879, it was decided to convert this service to steamships.
-At first, three German steamships were chartered to begin these operations. however, it was recognized that a more permanent purpose built fleet was needed.
+In mid 1879, it was decided to convert this service to steamships.
+At first, three German steamships were chartered to begin these operations. however, it was recognized that a more permanent purpose-built fleet was needed.
 As a result, the Red D Line ordered a pair of steamships from William Cramp & Sons in Philadelphia.